probot/example-azure-function/README.md

 ## Deployment through GitHub Actions

+In the Azure Console, navigate to `Function App` -> your app -> `Configuration` and add the environment variables required by Probot

+- `APP_ID`
+- `PRIVATE_KEY` (you can encode your key value at https://www.base64encode.org/)
+- `WEBHOOKS_SECRET`

+Then in your repository settings, create two secrets:

-1. Create `AZURE_CREDENTIALS` repository secret.
-See https://github.com/azure/login#configure-deployment-credentials for how to retrieve it from the Azure Console.
+1. `AZURE_CREDENTIALS`: see https://github.com/azure/login#configure-deployment-credentials for how to retrieve it from the Azure Console.
-2. Create `AZURE_FUNCTION_APP_PUBLISH_PROFILE` repository secret.
-See https://github.com/Azure/functions-action#using-publish-profile-as-deployment-credential-recommended for how to retrieve it from the Azure Console.
+2. `AZURE_FUNCTION_APP_PUBLISH_PROFILE`: see https://github.com/Azure/functions-action#using-publish-profile-as-deployment-credential-recommended for how to retrieve it from the Azure Console.

 ## License